skyzh/mini-lsm/mini-lsm-book/src/week2-overview.md

 We have 7 chapters (days) in this part:

-* Day 1: Compaction Implementation.
+* [Day 1: Compaction Implementation](./week2-01-compaction.md).
 You will merge all L0 SSTs into a sorted run.
-* Day 2: Simple Leveled Compaction.
+* [Day 2: Simple Leveled Compaction](./week2-02-simple.md).
 You will implement a classic leveled compaction algorithm and use compaction simulator to see how well it works.
-* Day 3: Tiered/Universal Compaction.
+* [Day 3: Tiered/Universal Compaction](./week2-03-tiered.md).
 You will implement the RocksDB universal compaction algorithm and understand the pros/cons.
-* Day 4: Leveled Compaction.
+* [Day 4: Leveled Compaction](./week2-04-leveled.md).
 You will implement the RocksDB leveled compaction algorithm.
 This compaction algorithm also supports partial compaction, so as to reduce peak space usage.
-* Day 5: Manifest.
+* [Day 5: Manifest](./week2-05-manifest.md).
 You will store the LSM state on the disk and recover from the state.
-* Day 6: WAL.
-User requests will be routed to both memtable and WAL.
+* [Day 6: Write-Ahead Log (WAL)](./week2-06-wal.md).
+User requests will be routed to both memtable and WAL so that all operations will be persisted.
-* Day 7: Write batch interface and checksums.
+* [Day 7: Write Batch and Checksums](./week2-07-snacks.md).
+You will implement write batch API (for preparation for week 3 MVCC) and checksums for all of your storage formats.

 ## Compaction and Read Amplification